 Identify specifically which plan elements listed below that have been revised by the PHA.
 To specify which elements have been revised, mark the “yes” box.
 If an element has not been revised, mark “no."

-Statement of Housing Needs.
+Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Provide a statement addressing the housing needs of low-income, very low-income and extremely low-income families and a brief description of the PHA’s strategy for addressing the housing needs of families who reside in the jurisdiction served by the PHA.
 The statement must identify the housing needs of (i) families with incomes below 30 percent of area median income (extremely low-income), (ii) elderly families and families with disabilities, and (iii) households of various races and ethnic groups residing in the jurisdiction or on the waiting list based on information provided by the applicable Consolidated Plan, information provided by HUD, and other generally available data.
 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
 For years in which the PHA’s 5-Year PHA Plan is also due, this information must be included only to the extent it pertains to the housing needs of families that are on the PHA’s public housing and Section 8 tenant-based assistance waiting lists.
 24 CFR §903.7(a)(1) and 24 CFR §903.12(b).

-Strategy for Addressing Housing Needs.
 Provide a description of the PHA’s strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
 For years in which the PHA’s 5-Year PHA Plan is also due, this information must be included only to the extent it pertains to the housing needs of families that are on the PHA’s public housing and Section 8 tenant-based assistance waiting lists.
 24 CFR §903.7(a)(2)(ii) and 24 CFR §903.12(b).

-Deconcentration Policy.
+Deconcentration and Other Policies that Govern Eligibility, Selection and Admissions.
 Describe the PHA’s admissions policy for deconcentration of poverty and income mixing of lower-income families in public housing.
 The Deconcentration Policy must describe the PHA’s policy for bringing higher income tenants into lower income developments and lower income tenants into higher income developments.
 The deconcentration requirements apply to general occupancy and family public housing developments.
 Refer to 24 CFR §903.2(b)(2) for developments not subject to deconcentration of poverty and income mixing requirements.
+24 CFR §903.7(b) Describe the PHA’s procedures for maintaining waiting lists for admission to public housing and address any site-based waiting lists.
 24 CFR §903.7(b)

-Waiting List Procedures.
-Describe the PHA’s procedures for maintain waiting lists for admission to public housing and address any site-based waiting lists.
-24 CFR §903.7(b)

-Eligibility, Selection, and Admissions Policies and Preferences.
 A statement of the PHA’s policies that govern resident or tenant eligibility, selection and admission including admission preferences for both public housing and HCV.
 (24 CFR §903.7(b)

-Unit Assignment Polices.
 Describe the unit assignment policies for public housing.
 24 CFR §903.7(b)

 Financial Resources.
 A statement of financial resources, including a listing by general categories, of the PHA’s anticipated resources, such as PHA operating, capital and other anticipated Federal resources available to the PHA, as well as tenant rents and other income available to support public housing or tenant-based assistance.
 The statement also should include the non-Federal sources of funds supporting each Federal program, and state the planned use for the resources.
 (24 CFR §903.7(c)